 If you can't see the video thumbnail below, click here to watch the video.

 *** Enhanced Video Script ***

 Then I want to think about the person I'm meeting with?
 What's their role and responsibility?
 What are their interests?

-This brings me back to the question that I like to ask, which involves helping customers focus on their priorities.
-One of the things I like to ask is, if you could wave a magic wand, what would you do differently or better six months from now?
-And the point of this question is it allows the customer to really elaborate on their priorities and share with you what business need or problem they want to solve.
+This brings me back to the beginning.
+What do I like to ask that involves helping customers focus on their priorities.
+One of my favorites is, "If you could wave a magic wand, what would you do differently or better six months from now?"
+And the point of this question is that it allows the customer to really elaborate on their priorities and share with you what business needs or problems they want to solve.

 About Norman Behar

 Norman Behar is a Managing Director at the Sales Readiness Group, A Part of SBI.
 He has over 25 years of senior sales management experience and is recognized as a thought leader in the sales training industry.
 His blog posts and whitepapers are frequently featured in leading sales enablement publications, including ATD, TrainingIndustry.com, and Selling Power.